COTMA Achievement Awards

 Each criterion is given a score out of 5 by three judges and high scoring projects receive an achievement award marked by a certificate.

-The three judges are Graham Stewart, Dr John Radcliffe) and Carolyn Cleak.
+The three judges are Tony Messenger, Dr John Radcliffe) and Carolyn Cleak.

 The top scoring submission is the winner of the Bill Kingsley award, which carries a certificate, a trophy and a cash prize of $500.